HaochenZ11/CMU-VLA-Challenge/docker/README.md

 ## Use Different Base Image

-To use a different base image, e.g. with CUDA pre-installation, you may use the provided 'Dockerfile_base' file.
-First, rename 'Dockerfile' to something else and rename 'Dockerfile_base' to 'Dockerfile'.
+To use a different base image, e.g. with CUDA pre-installation, you may use the provided `Dockerfile_base` file.
+First, rename `Dockerfile` to something else and rename 'Dockerfile_base' to `Dockerfile`.

 Edit the base image name on the first line of the file and point it to the image you would like to use.
-Then, follow instructions in the [Prepare Docker Image](#prepare-docker-image) section to start the container and access it.
+Then, follow instructions in the [Run and Modify Docker Image](#run-and-modify-docker-image) section above to start the container and access it.

 Copy the `cmu_vla_challenge_unity` and `ai_module` folders and the `start_cmu_vla_challenge.sh` file from the `/home/docker` folder (right after accessing the container) in the provided image to the new image.

 In a terminal, go to the `cmu_vla_challenge_unity` and `ai_module` folders to recompile the repositories by removing the `build` and `devel` folders followed by the `catkin_make` command.
-Note that the containers are started with access to the '/home/username' folder on the computer for you to copy files to and from the images.
+Note that the containers are started with access to the `/home/username` folder on the computer for you to copy files to and from the images.

-## Other Useful Commands
+## Other Useful Docker Commands

 Check running containers:
 ```